retaildevcrews/helium-csharp/README.md

 - Click on Create your first Pipeline
 - Select the repo that your code was forked to
 - Click run

-## Key concepts

-- Securely build, deploy and run an App Service (Web App for Containers) application
-- Securely build, deploy and run an Azure Kubernetes Service application
-- Use Managed Identity to securely access resources
-- Securely store secrets in Key Vault
-- Securely build and deploy the Docker container from Container Registry or Azure DevOps
-- Connect to and query CosmosDB
-- Automatically send telemetry and logs to Azure Monitor

 ## Contributing